Softorage/HugoTheme-VibrantShadows/README.md

       openGraph: "enable" # accepts value: enable/disable | good for seo | default: enable
       #appID: "" # facebook App ID
     jsonLD: "enable" # accepts value: enable/disable | good for seo | default: enable
-    speedMode: "disable" # accepts value: enable/disable | enabling "Speed Mode" would make the website/blog extremely fast and lightweight, providing a snappy experience to website/blog visitors.
-"Speed Mode" utilises *PostCSS* via *Hugo's Asset Pipeline*. note that, "Speed Mode" works in *production environment* only. since many Hugo users do not have Hugo's extended version, this option is disabled by default. | default: disable
   cookieConsent: # we use OSANO Cookie Consent solution
     switch: "off" # accepts: on/off | decide whether you want to show a cookie consent dialog to your users | default: "off"
     type: "opt-in" # accepts: opt-in/opt-out/none | In opt-in, website doesn't employ cookies to user's computer unless user gives cosent to opt in.
 In opt-out, cookies are employed on user's computer and the user is given the choice to opt out of cookies.
 In none, cookies are employed on the user's computer and user is not given a choice in that regard.
 Refrain from using none, unless you have zero customers from EU or similar countries with privacy protecting laws. | no default